 For a free consultation and a comprehensive case evaluation, call Brown Trial Firm, PLLC at (866) 393-2611 or (254) 269-6700.

 Mistakes can be afforded in most situations, but they carry a heavy price when it comes to cancer diagnosis.
 Many patients needlessly lose their lives because their health care providers don’t properly diagnose their cancer.

 If you or a loved one has suffered due to cancer misdiagnosis, you may be entitled to substantial coverage for all resulting losses.
-At Williams & Brown LLP, our experienced Texas medical malpractice attorneys have the legal skills to contest even the most powerful hospitals and insurance companies.
+At Brown Trial Firm, PLLC, our experienced Texas medical malpractice attorneys have the legal skills to contest even the most powerful hospitals and insurance companies.
 We will do everything within our power to get you the full and fair settlement you deserve.
-For more information, please call (888) 741-6200 or (254) 741-6200.
+For more information, please call (866) 393-2611 or (254) 269-6700.

 Commonly Misdiagnosed Cancers

 Research data indicates that breast, colorectal, lung, and pancreatic cancer are among the most commonly misdiagnosed cancers.
 The reason for this is that they are also among the most common types of cancers.
 Misdiagnosis can be explained by the similarity of symptoms between these cancers and other, non-cancerous conditions.
 For example: